 Both the Veteran and the visitor will abide by the universal mask/physical distancing

-Masks must be worn at ALL times (even while visiting Veterans in single patient rooms) and
+Masks must be worn at ALL times at all VA North Texas Campuses (even while visiting Veterans in single patient rooms) and

 visitors and Veterans in cohabitated rooms/common areas.